cldeluna/pandas_neteng/readme.md

 5. Compare PRE and POST state and confirm that all the devices you had just before you started are back on the network.
 6. Troubleshoot as needed

-As you can see if you delve into this repository, its heavy on APR and MAC data manipulation so that we can automate most of the workflow I've described above.
+As you can see if you delve into this repository, its heavy on ARP and MAC data manipulation so that we can automate most of the workflow I've described above.
 Could I have done it without Pandas?
 Yes.
 Could I have done it as quickly and efficiently with code that I will have some shot of understanding in a month without Pandas?
 No.

 I hope I've either put Pandas on your radar as a possible tool to use in the future or actually gotten you curious enough to take the next steps.